vz777/docs/docs/loops/index.md

              // Create a new result
              $loopResultRow = new LoopResultRow();

-             // Assign variable that will be accessible in smarty by $CURRENT_NUMBER for example
+             // Assign variable that will be accessible in smarty by $CURRENT_NUMBER for Exemple
              $loopResultRow->set("CURRENT_NUMBER", $item['number']);
              $loopResultRow->set("NEXT_NUMBER", $item['numberNext']);